infixtrading/flashbot/README.md

 The default [configuration file](https://github.com/infixtrading/flashbot/blob/master/modules/server/src/main/resources/reference.conf) contains a list of available options.
 You can override any of the settings in your own `application.conf` file.

 ## Requirements
-Flashbot fully embraces Akka for persistence, streaming, clustering, fault-tolerance, and concurrency control.
+Flashbot uses Akka for persistence, streaming, clustering, fault-tolerance, and concurrency control.
 [Akka Cluster 2.5.x](https://doc.akka.io/docs/akka/2.5/index-cluster.html) is a dependency, but running a cluster is not required.
 You may use Flashbot in standalone mode on a non-cluster actor system.

 ## Status
 This project is alpha software.
 In it's current state it's a good tool for prototyping and simulating strategies however the unit tests are minimal and it hasn't been battle tested in production yet.
 Do not use it out of the box with real money yet!
 You have been warned.